Skip to content

 The power of the Graph Editor

-Break the limit of copying and pasting Simple Easing Curves.
+Break the limit of copying and pasting Standard Easing Curves.
 With the Graph Editor, you can now copy and paste easing curves that span over multiple keyframes, preserving the continuous motion, relative in-between keyframes and handles.

 Copy & Paste Values

-Copy the values of one or more keyframes to another set of keyframes without changing their time interpolation
+Copy the values of one or more keyframes to another set of keyframes without changing their time interpolation.

 Precise control with Modifier Keys